blakeofwilliam/intro-to-real-js/README.md

 #### Writing our post route
 Since a `Request Method` defines how a request should be treated (whether it's a `GET`, `POST`, `PUT`, or `DELETE` request), it's actually common to see HTTP Servers support multiple `Request Methods` for a single path.
 Because of that fact, Express supports this behavior, and we're going to use it for exactly this purpose.
 Rather than having to create a separate route – like `/api/create/:collection` – to accept our **POST** request, we can actually use the same `/api/:collection` path **again**.
 This dramatically simplifies the process of working with our HTTP Server, since a **GET** request to `/api/threads` will be used to **retrieve** (erm... get) threads, and a **POST** request to `/api/threads` will be used to **create** threads.
 Pretty nice, huh?

 So, in your `index.js` file, after the `app.get('/api/:collection', ...)` route, we're going to add another route.
 This one will use `app.post('/api/:collection', ...)`.
-Since it's a different request method, it is completely valid to have both routes use the exact same path – for the reasons just discussed.
+Since it's a different `Request Method`, it is completely valid to have both routes use the exact same path – for the reasons just discussed.

 In the callback of this new route, we'll do the same `const collection` instantiation we've been doing using the `request.params.collection` path parameter.
 Immediately following that, though, we'll need to declare another constant called `item`.
 The value of this variable should be set to the value of our newly supported `request.body` (provided by `body-parser`).
 Since we know that this will be the Object that we want to write to the database, it's a short jump to using it as an argument in `collection.create(...)`.
 Invoke this function with the `item` variable as the only argument.
 The function returns a promise, so register a `resolve` function that accepts a single `result` argument, and uses `response.json(...)` to send the JSON representation of this result.